 All that’s left to do is attach your handles (new handles can already make a huge difference to the way your kitchen feels) and re-attach the doors and drawer fronts before enjoying your new kitchen!

-These are our Top Tips For Painting Your Laminate Kitchen Cabinets
+These are our Top Tips On How To Paint Laminate Kitchen Cabinets

 1. The Correct Primer & Paint Are Key (Literally!)

-If you’ve not already guessed it, use the right products is vital.
-Using an adhesion promoting primer will provide the right surface for your chosen paint finish to stick to.
+If you’ve not already guessed it, using the right products is vital.
+Using an adhesion-promoting primer will provide the right surface for your chosen paint finish to stick to.
 We recommend using the professional primer we used for a long-lasting result!

 3. Paint Brushes & Rollers